g-etorri/articles/jncie-self-study/mpls-configuration/13-sr-mpls-configuration.md

 set protocols source-packet-routing source-routing-path to-R1 to 10.0.0.1 set protocols source-packet-routing source-routing-path to-R1 primary sl-r1
 ```
-And voilà, this is like a LSP with an explicit-path.
-This configuration was made in R5, we need to replicate similarly in R1.
+And voilà!
+This is like a LSP with an explicit-path.
+This configuration was made on R5; we need to replicate it similarly on R1.

 Let's check the outputs to confirm if our SR-TE is computed correctly.
 ```
 root@R5> show spring-traffic-engineering lsp detail
 E = Entropy-label Capability